-Panel A shows results when the observations are weighted by the 2000 Mexican population.
-The third column provides results from a robust regression technique that reduces the impact of high leverage outliers.
-The point estimates are positive and quite similar across all three specifications, but the large standard error in column (3) makes clear that these state-level results are highly dependent on the inclusion of a single high-leverage observation (Sonora).
+Columns 2 and 3 of Table 2 examine the robustness of this result.
+The second column in panel A shows results when the observations are weighted by the 2000 Mexican population.23 The third column provides results from a robust regression technique that reduces the effect of high-leverage outliers.24 The point estimates are positive and quite similar across all three specifications, but the large standard error in column 3 makes clear that these state-level results are highly dependent on the inclusion of a single high-leverage observation (Sonora).

 We now take advantage of the finer geographical detail available in the MCAS to conduct similar analysis using the Mexican municipio as the unit of analysis.
 Panel B of Table 2 presents similar estimates for the change in log return migration rates from 2005 to 2010 at the Mexican municipio level.
-The first column provides the baseline estimates using municipios as observations, and Figure 6 Panel (b) provides the raw data and fitted line from this regression.
-The point estimate is comparable in magnitude with the first column of Panel A. Notably, the standard error is substantially smaller, and the scatter plot makes clear that there is no particular high leverage outlier driving the results.
-In fact, implementing the same robust regression technique used in the state-level analysis (column 3) leads to standard errors that are not much different from those in the baseline results in column (1).
+The first column provides the baseline estimates using municipios as observations, and panel b of Fig. 6 provides the raw data and fitted line from this regression.
+The point estimate is comparable in magnitude with the first column of panel A, Table 2.
+Notably, the standard error is substantially smaller, and the scatterplot makes clear that no particular high leverage outlier is driving the results.
+In fact, implementing the same robust regression technique used in the state-level analysis (column 3) leads to standard errors that are not much different from those in the baseline results in column 1.

 An additional advantage of conducting a municipio-level analysis is the ability to add controls for other changes over time that affect return migration rates.
-Changing conditions in sending regions will alter individuals' incentives to return or to leave for the U.S. To the extent that these changes in conditions are correlated with a location's ties to Arizona, they represent a threat to the causal interpretation of these regression results.
-In columns (4)-(6) we therefore add Mexican state fixed effects as additional controls.
+Changing conditions in sending regions will alter individuals' incentives to return or to leave for the United States.
+To the extent that these changes in conditions are correlated with a location's ties to Arizona, they represent a threat to the causal interpretation of these regression results.
+In columns 4-6, we therefore add Mexican state fixed effects as additional controls.
 Because the dependent variable is already expressed as a difference within municipios, these fixed effects remove the influence of any changes in the sending areas that affected migration rates similarly for all municipios within a Mexican state.
-For example, this specification controls for changes in state-level labor market conditions and changes in statelevel crime.
-This specification leverages the within-state variation in destinations shown in Figure
+For example, this specification controls for changes in state-level labor market conditions and changes in state-